How to remove Media Downloader virus on Mac?

 - Look for any extensions that seem suspicious.

 - Press Remove next to the suspicious extension.

 - Launch Firefox and click on the three lines at the right of the toolbar.

 - Click on Extensions and look for any extension that you don’t recognize.

 - Press Uninstall.

 You may also need to reset your browser’s homepage and default search engine.
 To do this in Safari, choose the General tab in System Preferences.
 In Chrome, type: “chrome://setting” and scroll down.
-And in Firefox, choose “Options” instead of “Add-ons” at Step 2 above.
+And in Firefox, choose “Options” instead of “Add-ons” in Step 2 above.

 Use the power of CleanMyMac X

 Media Downloader isn’t a virus.
 However, it can seriously disrupt your web browsing and interfere with the way you use your Mac.
 In addition, it steals data and passes it to a central server.
-You can avoid being infected by it by being careful about the apps you download and install on your computer.
+You can avoid being infected by being careful about the apps you download and install on your computer.
 If it does find its way onto your Mac, you should remove it immediately using the steps above.
-Once you’ve done that, your Mac will be back to normal and you can continue using it as if nothing had happened.
+Once you’ve done that, your Mac will be back to normal, and you can continue using it as if nothing had happened.